How To Create To-Do Lists In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This section lets you carry out database maintenance operations related to plugin data inside the plugin settings area without the need to access your web server …
+This area of the ‘Advanced Settings’ tab lets you carry out database maintenance operations associated with plugin data inside your plugin settings area itself without having to log into your server …

-This function is useful if, for example, you notice that to-do items you have deleted are still displaying on your site.
+This is useful if, for example, you see that to-do items you have already deleted are still appearing on your site.

 - Delete Tables – Remove custom database tables that are no longer being used.

-Any database operations you perform from this screen cannot be reversed.
-If you are comfortable to carry out database maintenance in this section, then make sure to backup your database first.
+Any actions that you perform on the database from this screen cannot be reversed.
+If you are sure that you want to proceed with any of the database operations available in this section, then make sure to backup your WP database first.

-If you don’t want to back up your files yourself, then consider getting help from a WordPress professional, or use a WordPress backup plugin.
-Learn about a WordPress backup plugin that can automate your backup process here:
+If you don’t want to do your own site backups, then consider hiring a professional, or use backup plugins.
+You can learn more about a WordPress backup plugin that can automate your site backups here:

 User Permissions

-If you have selected the Individual List type, the only permission that applies in this section is the View To-Do List option …
+If you are using Individual List, the only permission that is applicable in this section is the View To-Do List option …

-If you are configuring user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to perform for each option …
+If you are setting up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to be able to perform for each option …

-By default, general capabilities for each user role are as follows:
+By default, general capabilities for each user role are configured as follows:

 - Subscribers: Read